Dele Jegede: Career

 Jegede began his professional career in Nigeria as a cartoonist and painter.
 A contemporary of Josy Ajiboye, another cartoonist who focused mainly on social genre, Jegede used his cartoons to comment on the excesses of the privileged and draw attention to social and political issues in general.
 Aderonke Adesanya, art historian and scholar of contemporary art of Africa, considers Jegede's cartoons as "copious sketches of the skeleton of nation...."

-From 1974 to 1977, he was art editor at the Daily Times of Nigeria, Nigeria's most influential daily.
+From 1974 to 1977, he was art editor at the Daily Times, Nigeria's most influential daily.
 Jegede continued to publish weekly cartoons in the Sunday Times, a sister publication of the Daily Times well into the late 1970s when he left for graduate studies at Indiana University.
-A short while after his return to Nigeria in 1983, he resumed his weekly comic strip, Kole Omole, which featured a precocious 5-year-old boy, through whom Jegede took subtle jabs at the military regime.
+A short while after his return to Nigeria in 1983, he resumed his weekly comic strip, Kole Omole, which featured a precocious five-year-old boy, through whom Jegede took subtle jabs at the military regime.